hildeboee/MXML/README.md

 ## Simple use case instructions (modular)
 1. Place the MXMLM scripts in a folder that contains **at least one** required file (see header REQUIRED FILES).
 2. If desired, place optional files and/or folders beside the script (see subheader OPTIONAL FILES).
 Remember that some options have dependencies.
 Ensure that the chronology file has correctly formatted object/document IDs.
-3. Run MXMLM via python.
+3. Run MXMLM2 via python.
 4. The resulting CMIF file is placed in the output subfolder upon script completion.

 ## Known bugs and issues
-The script does not fetch external UIDs for persons other than Edvard Munch.
-This would entail using the VIAF API to get IDs on everyone.
+The script does not fetch external UIDs.
+This would entail using the VIAF API to get IDs on everyone - which is fine.
+But you'd have to make sure that it's the *correct* IDs, which is.. difficult to do automatically, and time-consuming to do manually.

 The script does not fetch a UID for placenames at time of writing.
 The CMIF documentation suggests Geonames as an acceptable source of placename UIDs.

-The script does not evaluate whether a given date is "certain" or not.
+The script does not evaluate whether a given date is "certain" or not beyond applying a date range or an "exact" date.
 It assumes that the dates provided are certain enough (when they form valid dates).

-## Known data quality issues
-MM_K4110.

-There are many target refs that exist but do not have a value.